ibm-cloud-docs/assistant/dialog-runtime.md

   - Nodes at any level of the tree hierarchy are included.
   - Nodes that condition on intents, entities, special conditions, context variables, or any combination of these values are included.

-Consider preventing some nodes from being included in the list by disabling disambiguation on them.
+Consider hiding some nodes from the disambiguation list.

-- **Disable root nodes with `welcome` and `anything_else` conditions**
+- **Hide root nodes with `welcome` and `anything_else` conditions**

   Unless you added extra functionality to these nodes, they typically are not useful options to include in a disambiguation list.

-- **Disable jumped-to utility nodes**
+- **Hide jumped-to utility nodes**

   The text that is displayed in the disambiguation list is populated from the node name (or external node name) of the *last node that is processed* in the branch where the node condition is matched.
   {: important}

   You do not want the name of a utility node, such as one that thanks the user, or says goodbye, or asks for feedback on answer quality to be shown in the disambiguation list instead of a phrase that describes the purpose of the matched root node.

   For example, maybe a root node with the matching intent condition of `#store-location` jumps to a node that asks users if they are satisfied with the response.
 If the `#check_satisfaction` node has a node name and has disambiguation enabled, then the name for that jumped-to node is displayed in the disambiguation list.
 As a result, `Check satisfaction` is displayed in the disambiguation list to represent the `#store-location` branch instead of the `Get store location` name from the root node.
-Prevent a jumped-to node from misrepresenting a disambiguation list option by disabling disambiguation on jumped-to nodes.

-- **Disable root nodes that condition on an entity or context variable only**
+- **Hide root nodes that condition on an entity or context variable only**

-  Again, unless you have a specific function in mind, disable disambiguation on these root nodes.
-While only a node with a matched intent can trigger disambiguation, once it's triggered, any node with a condition that matches is included in the disambiguation list.
-When such nodes opt in to disambiguation, the order of nodes in the tree hierarchy can become significant in unexpected ways.
+  Only a node with a matched intent can trigger disambiguation.
+However, once it's triggered, any node with a condition that matches is included in the disambiguation list.
+When your dialog includes nodes that condition on entities, for example, the order of nodes in the tree hierarchy can become significant in unexpected ways.

   - The order of nodes impacts whether disambiguation is triggered at all